 So, let’s have a look at what you get with a vehicle management solution.

 Fleet management solution

-From our perspective, the main difference between a GPS tracker and a fleet management solution is the depth and breadth of data.
+From our perspective, the main difference between a GPS tracker and a vehicle management solution is the depth and breadth of data.
 Not only you’ll be able to see your vehicles’ location, but you’ll also gain access to additional information, such as engine issues, malfunctions, driving behavior and so on.
 For example, you’ll get the chance to receive alerts and notifications concerning crucial incidents, such as vehicle towing and internal engine issues, like diagnostic trouble codes (DTC) alerts.